Karen Schroeder, MS, RD

 gastroesophageal reflux disease

-For many women the risks of HRT—especially when used long-term—may outweigh the benefits, so the decision to use HRT should be carefully considered and discussed with your healthcare provider.
+For many women the risks of HRT—especially when used long-term—may outweigh the benefits, so the decision to use HRT should be carefully considered and discussed with your doctor.

 Women with the following conditions are usually advised not to take HRT:

 You and your doctor will determine the dosing schedule that is best for you.
-You should check with your doctor every 3-6 months while taking HRT to discuss the effects and review your decision.
+You should have an appointment every 3-6 months while taking HRT to discuss the effects and review your decision.
 The US Food and Drug Administration (FDA) recommends that women who decide to use HRT for menopausal symptoms use the lowest possible dose for the shortest time needed.

 There are two general schedules for taking HRT in pill form:

 Take estrogen at the same time every day to minimize side effects.
 If you are using an estrogen skin patch, be sure to read the application directions carefully before using.